openfaas/openfaas.github.io/_posts/2019-04-10-golang-serverless.md

 You can learn how to deploy OpenFaaS to Kubernetes and build functions and microservices using the [OpenFaaS workshop](https://github.com/openfaas/workshop/).

+> OpenFaaS is written in Go.
+Checkout my new book [Everyday Go](https://gumroad.com/l/everyday-golang) for practical tips and hands-on examples to gain experience quickly or to level-up.

 ### Join the community

 The OpenFaaS community values are: developers-first, operational simplicity, and community-centric.